beginning of content

 Key facts

-• Not having enough vitamin K in the body can make you bruise or bleed more easily than usual.
+• Not having enough vitamin K in your body can make you bruise or bleed more easily.

-• A blood test can confirm vitamin K deficiency.
+• A blood test can check for vitamin K deficiency.

-• If you are deficient in vitamin K, your doctor will prescribe vitamin K supplements.
+• If you don’t have enough vitamin K, your doctor will prescribe a vitamin K supplement.

-Vitamin K is important because it helps the liver make proteins that allow your blood to clot normally, to prevent excessive bleeding.
-It is also important for healthy bones.
+Vitamin K is a fat-soluble vitamin.
+It helps your blood to clot and is also important for healthy bones.

 What are the symptoms of vitamin K deficiency?